 - If you need a good git GUI, have a look at Fork.

-- If you want a stable release, clone the ‘master’ branch.
+- If you want a stable release, clone the ‘release’ branch.

 - If you want the latest features, clone the ‘dev’ branch.